 Fire Incompatibility None known.

+The incompatibility NOTE KIOWII.

 5.3.
+Advice for firefighter s

-Advice for firefighters S Alert Fire Brigade and tell them location and nature of hazard.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Equipment should be thoroughly decontaminated after use.

+Fire/Explosion Hazard Non combustible.
+Not considered a significant fire risk, however containers may burn.
+May emit corrosive fumes.